davidodejobi/Daily-Learning-Log/Study/Computer Architecture and Organisation/Week 2/Introductory Video.md

 1. What binary pattern represents the ASCII character `C` (decimal 67)?
 2. Perform the binary subtraction `1011₂ – 0101₂` and state the decimal result.
 3. Why is binary preferred in digital electronics over a base‑10 system?

----

-*Binary may look cryptic, but it’s simply the computer’s alphabet—master it, and the machine’s language opens up to you.*